An intrinsically hydrodynamic approach to multidimensional QHD systems: Introduction

+As we already mentioned before, one of the main novelties of our analysis relies on the introduction of a new functional which provides suitable a priori bounds for solutions to \eqref{eq:QHD_md}.
+Formally, this higher order functional gives a control in $L^2(\rho\,dx)$ of the chemical potential associated to system \eqref{eq:QHD_md}, which is defined by

-see also \cite{GLT}.
+see for example \cite{GLT}.
 Unfortunately the chemical potential $\mu$ cannot be used to carry out a satisfactory mathematical analysis in the framework of weak solutions to \eqref{eq:QHD_md}.
 For this reason it will be more convenient to consider

 where

 is the energy density.
 In this way we define